docum5/Time-series-forecasting-in-TensorFlow-Bitcoin-Price-Prediction-/README.md

 # Time-Series-Prediction-with-TensorFlow
-A series of different Time Series modellings experiments with various models to predict Bitcoin price
+A series of different Time Series modelings experiments with various models to predict Bitcoin price